kristerkari/react-native-css-modules/docs/setup-stylename.md

 ### Step 5: Setup `rn-cli.config.js` in your project

-Add this to your `rn-cli.config.js` (make one if you don't have one already):
+Add this to `rn-cli.config.js` in your project's root (create the file if you don't have one already):

 ```js
 module.exports = {